 Looking for hands-on experience?
 In psychology, there are two main types of real-world opportunities: exposure to research, where researchers conduct studies to try to examine how people work, and exposure to clinical settings, where therapists and counselors work.
 Psychology at DU offers in-depth experiences in research and clinical environments to help you prepare for your career.

 Our field experiences sequence (PSYC 3759, 3760, 3761 and 3762) offers nine months of in-depth exposure to clinical settings.
 Beginning in the fall, you'll spend class time gaining an understanding of clinical work, as well as 12–16 hours per week in an off-campus placement.
 Please contact Jill Holm-Denoma with questions.
+For more information, please go to our Portfolio site.

 - Be at least 21 years old by Nov.
 1 of the fall quarter.